If you commits an sensitive file or a huge unwanted file by accident, you may want to remove it from every commit. Because there are issues with

 # Tell others to execute below command if you changed commits in remote repository. $ git pull --rebase

---ignore-unmatchoption is not added, it will fail when the files to be removed do not exist in a commit.
+--ignore-unmatchoption is not added, it will fail when the files to be removed do not exist in the commit.

-- The files you removed will stay in disk for a while, they will be removed entirely in the next automic garbage collection of git.
+- The files you removed will stay in disk for a while, they will be removed entirely in the next automatic garbage collection of git.

-Tips: To avoid adding unwanted files accidently, you should ignore it.
+Tips: To avoid adding unwanted files by accident, you should ignore it.

 Other useful options: